 Milk Train – The ice-cream shop which became insta-famous thanks to being home to the first candy floss ice cream cone in the UK.
 Make sure to have your camera at the ready when purchasing one of Milk Train’s elaborate creations!

 Coffee Shops in Covent Garden

 There are loads of great coffee shops in Covent Garden to stop for a quick drink while exploring.
-Here are a couple of my favourite…
+Here is a couple of my favourite…

 Covent Garden Grind – A hip espresso bar with a cool atmosphere and walls lined with neon signs, serving a wide range of hot drinks and a small food menu with pastries and breakfast dishes.
 In the evenings, Grind also has its own cocktail menu.